heymumford/Samstraumr/Samstraumr/docs/proposals/SamstraumrTestingStrategy.md

-# 🎉 Samstraumr Tube Testing Strategy: Atomic Boundary to Machine Mastery 🚀
-or
-How to Amplify the Boredom and Silent Torture of Unit Testing
+# How to Amplify the Boredom and Silent Torture of Unit Testing

 Welcome, friend!
 You’re about to embark on a journey through the fascinating world of **Tube-Based Development (TBD)**—where **Tubes**, **Composites**, and **Machines** come to life through the power of modular, self-aware systems.